 - The Greatest Story Never Told: Well, Perry Lawton tried once he reached into the surface, but no one believes him.
 How are they gonna notice Ken Tashiro and Jules Masson are missing?

 - Face of a Thug: Koubo looks like a thug, doesn't he?
 He helps the main characters to stop Malic from destroying Latitude Zero.

 - Hoist by His Own Petard: Malic really pissed off Kuroi once he puts her brain as an experiment.

 - Immune to Bullets: The whole purpose of the green bath the main characters took so they won't be harmed by bullets.

-- Really 700 Years Old: The Citizens of Latitude Zero as well as Malic, his wife and crew members are actually 200 years old.
+- Really 700 Years Old: The Citizens of Latitude Zero, Malic, his wife, and his crew members are actually 200 years old.